-- To access the documentation from the Hyperion Download Center: - 1.
-Log on to http://www.hyperion.subscribenet.com. - 2.
-In the Login ID and Password text boxes, type your assigned login ID name and password, and then click Login. - If you are a member on multiple Download Center accounts, select the account you want to use for the current session. - 3.
-In the Product List, select Hyperion Essbase. - 4.
-In the New Releases tab, select Essbase Integration Services. - 5.
-Select the Essbase Integration Services Release 6.5.1 Start Here link and follow the steps listed for downloading the installation and product documentation ZIP files.
+To access the documentation from the Hyperion Download Center:

+- 1. Log on to http://hyperion.subscribenet.com. - 2.
+In the Login ID and Password text boxes, type your assigned login ID name and password, and then click Login.

+Tip: If you do not have a login ID and password, contact Download Center Support to request this information.

+- 3. If you are a member on multiple Download Center accounts, select the account that you want to use for the current session. - 4.
+Follow the onscreen instructions.